 - If cooking in a dutch oven or a slow cooker cover with a lid after adding juice mixture.

-- Cook in a slow cooker at low for up to 8 hours or on high for about 5 hours.
+- Cook in a slow cooker on low for up to 8 hours, or on high for about 5 hours.
 You will know the meat is ready when you can easily shred with a fork.

-- Once cooked, broil as you would in above IP steps.
+- Once cooked, broil as you would in the above IP steps.

 Serving Ideas for Authentic Carnitas: